INTRODUCTION to The Synoptic Gospel

-While eliminating both the confusion caused by the differing chronologies of the four Gospels, and resolving the wording differences within their many sections of overlapping and parallel verses, the result of this work is an easy to follow Gospel story that includes the full detail of each and every deed, teaching, and miracle of Jesus Christ, as found within the four Gospel accounts of the New Testament.
+While eliminating both the confusion caused by the differing chronologies of the four Gospels, and resolving the wording differences within their many sections of overlapping and parallel verses, this work produces an easy to follow narrative that preserves the full detail of every word, teaching, and miracle of Jesus Christ, as found within the four Gospel accounts of the New Testament.

 May God continue to Bless and Inspire all who seek to know and understand the teaching Life and healing Ministry of Jesus Christ, The Son of God.